 Of the 23 minimum credits required for graduation, 19 credits must be in courses other than Physical Education and Driver Education.
-Students must enroll in P.E. each semester during the regular school year unless they are enrolled in Driver Education, Health, or received a valid P.E. waiver.
-PE waivers are awarded for specific courses in accordance with District 215 Board Policy # 6:310.
+Students must enroll in P.E. each semester during the regular school year unless they are enrolled in Driver Education, Health or have received a valid P.E. waiver.